whacked/cow/vibe benchmarking json schemaa validators.md

 While several other languages have superior writing ergonomics and expressive power, it's hard to argue with JSON's ubiquity.
 And in most cases of dealing with simple tabular data, CSVs, unbig matrices, or RDBMS rows, we can express entities as JSON numeric or object arrays.
 So sometimes, I would start a project by defining JSON Schemas of the data I expect to work with, then use codegen tools to generate classes and interfaces for consumers of that data.
 This workflow isn't that interesting if you use protobufs, but for JSON schema, tooling is a bit more spread out.
 For Python, I use [datamodel-code-generator](https://datamodel-code-generator.koxudaxi.dev/) to get pydantic v2 classes; for Go I use [go-jsonschema](https://github.com/omissis/go-jsonschema) to get structs; for TypeScript there's [json2ts](https://github.com/GregorBiswanger/json2ts) to get plain interfaces or [quicktype](https://github.com/glideapps/quicktype) for classes.

-And since JSONL datasets are everwhere now, in addition to enforcing structure at the start of the implementation pipeline, we also want to validate data at the end -- after receiving data records.
+And since JSONL datasets are everywhere now, in addition to enforcing structure at the start of the implementation pipeline, we also want to validate data at the end -- after receiving data records.
 And if we're working in the shell, we'll be piping records to validators like we pipe JSON into `jq` or pipe text into `{rip,}grep`.

 # what to vibenchmark